RibbonCommunications/sbc_aws_cloudformation/supported/README.md

     (EIP).
-With EIP, when a switchover is required from an active SBC instance to a standby instance, the IP address for the active server is moved to the standby instance through a REST API call, which can result in a 15 €“ 20 second switchover time.
+With EIP, when a switchover is required from an active SBC instance to a standby instance, the IP address for the active server is moved to the standby instance through a REST API call, which can result in a 15 to 20 second switchover time.
 While this solution may be acceptable for the majority of web-based applications it does not meet the requirements needed for SBCs for real-time communications.